pyconll/pyconll/README.rst

     conda install -c pyconll pyconll

-This package is supported with with all current supported python versions.
-This is currently 3.6 and newer.
-Python 3.5 support was removed in pyconll 3.0.0 as end of support was reached in October 2020.
+pyconll supports Python 3.5 and greater, starting in version 3.0.0.
+In general pyconll will focus development efforts on officially supported python versions.
+Python 3.5 reached end of support in October 2020.

 Support
 ~~~~~~~